Memoirs. 1707-1710. In 3 volumes

 199.99 €

-In 1707-1710, the War of the Spanish Succession continued.
-Although there was a lull in hostilities and the first peace negotiations between the opposing sides even took place (in the spring-summer of 1710 in Gertreudenberg), important battles occurred during this period, the course of which the author, as usual, describes in detail (Audenarde, Malplaquet, the sieges of Lille and Douet, the Spanish campaign with the battles of Zaragoza, Briuega, Villaviciosa).
-Saint-Simon continues to create vivid images of French generals: some of them showed wonders of valor, others out of vanity attributed to themselves the merits of others, and others demonstrated laziness and arrogance, as a result of which battles could be lost before they began.
+The War of the Spanish Succession continued from 1707 to 1710.
+Although there was a lull in the fighting, and the first peace negotiations between the opposing sides took place (in the spring and summer of 1710 at Geertruidenberg), this period nonetheless saw important battles, the course of which the author, as usual, recounts in detail (Oudenarde, Malplaquet, the sieges of Lille and Douai, the Spanish campaign with the battles of Saragossa, Brihuega, and Villaviciosa).
+Saint-Simon continues to create vivid portraits of French commanders: some displayed miracles of valor, others, out of vanity, took credit for the achievements of others, and still others demonstrated laziness and arrogance, as a result of which battles could be lost before they even began.

 See also: